thallada/icosahedron/README.md

 ![icosahedron](img/icosahedron_colored_1.png)

-Subdivides it's sides into a more detailed icosahedron:
+Subdivides its sides into a more detailed icosahedron:

 ![subdivided icosahedron](img/icosahedron_colored_3.png)